MatthiasPeltzer/mpc-vidply/Documentation/AssetLoading.md

 # Conditional Asset Loading

-VidPlay intelligently loads only the JavaScript assets needed for your specific media types, improving performance by avoiding unnecessary downloads.
+VidPly intelligently loads only the JavaScript assets needed for your specific media types, improving performance by avoiding unnecessary downloads.

 ## How It Works